Transferring Business Ownership to Employees

 Q: Statistics show that ESOPs are most common in manufacturing, engineering, and construction.
 Why is that?

 A: I’ve seen ESOPs work in all types of industries, but particularly we do see construction and manufacturing tend to gravitate toward business ownership transition through ESOP.
 Many of them are multi-generational companies with a strong culture and leadership that are very important to their success.
 ESOPs are a great way to maintain what they’ve put into place.
-When you sell to a private equity company or other outside buyer, none of that is guaranteed.
+When you sell to a private equity company or another outside buyer, none of that is guaranteed.
+Q: Historically, a large percentage of small businesses and family-owned businesses often don’t have succession plans in place, but the pandemic might have brought this issue to the forefront.
+Do you hear any clients suddenly talking about succession planning?

-A: Most businesses are still navigating operating their businesses through the pandemic.
+A: Most businesses are still navigating their businesses through the pandemic.
 We saw a similar situation in 2008 through 2010.
 In my experience, it was a few years later, once they got past the recession, that business owners began to actively put ownership transition plans into place.
 Many were saying to us, “I went through this and I don’t want to do this again.”
 Once they get out of their rough situations — and this is one of the most challenging times many of them have faced for their businesses — I think many will start to expedite the process of transitioning ownership.
 As a regular course of business, it’s usually a topic of conversation once they hit a certain age, and a lot of Baby Boomers running companies are trying to find a way to exit.
 Also, from a valuation perspective, most companies have been affected by COVID-19 and may be at the point where they aren’t the most profitable, so it’s likely more advantageous for the owner to wait a year or so after the bottom of that valuation.

 Q: What tips do you give clients about how to navigate succession planning and ESOPs, in particular?

 A: Cover all your bases.
 Look at the other options.
 Look at potentially a strategic buyout with a competitor.
 Talk to a business broker about selling your business.
 Put all your feelers out there at the beginning.
 While you’re doing that, look at your key management and talk to them about an ESOP.
-Make sure you consider all other options, and find out what’s the best fit for your business from a financial and personal perspective.
+Make sure you consider all other options and find out what’s the best fit for your business from a financial and personal perspective.

 Q: Do you see any downsides to an ESOP that would keep you from recommending it to certain clients?
 Why?